DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-edit-column.md

 ------|------|------------
-row | [TableRow](#table-row) | Specifies an editing table row with applied changes column | [TableColumn](#table-column) | Specifies a table column change | Object? | Specifies the changed properties of a row onStartEditing | () => void | Switches a row into the editing mode onCancelEditing | () => void | Switches a row into the readonly mode onCommitChanges | () => void | Initiates a row changes committing onDelete | () => void | Initiates a row deleting
+row | [TableRow](#table-row) | Specifies an editing table row with applied changes column | [TableColumn](#table-column) | Specifies a table column onStartEditing | () => void | Switches a row into the editing mode
+onCancelEditing | () => void | Switches a row into the readonly mode
-isEditing | bool | True if a row is being edited isNew | bool | True if a row is newlly created allowEditing | bool | Specifies if a row can be edited allowDeleting | bool | Specifies if a row can be deleted commandTemplate | Component&lt;[CommandProps](#command-props)&gt; | A component that renders command controls within the command column cell
+onCommitChanges | () => void | Initiates a row changes committing
+onDelete | () => void | Initiates a row deleting
+allowEditing | bool | Specifies if a row can be edited allowDeleting | bool | Specifies if a row can be deleted commandTemplate | Component&lt;[CommandProps](#command-props)&gt; | A component that renders command controls within the command column cell